 In the introduction to The Four Holy Gospels, Mako expresses his wish that Christian artists would return to the Bible as their primary source of creative inspiration:

-Bible illumination is a beautiful lost (but hopefully reviving!) art that can enhance your reading experience by providing you with visual meditations.
-To see some more artwork from The Four Holy Gospels, visit Mako’s website at makotofujimura.com.
+Bible illumination is a beautiful lost (but hopefully reviving!) art that can enhance our reading experience by providing us with visual meditations.
+To see more artwork from The Four Holy Gospels, visit Mako’s website at makotofujimura.com.

 The Four Holy Gospels, which went on sale at the beginning of the year, was produced using a six-color metallic printing process.
 It is available as either a cloth-bound ($129.99) or leather-bound ($349.99) edition at Crossway.org.